flarum/flarum.github.io/_docs/extend/start.md

 ### composer.json

 Ever heard of [Composer](https://getcomposer.org)?
 It's a dependency manager for PHP.
-It allows applications to easily pull in external code libraries, and makes it easy to keep them up-to-date so that security and bug fixes are propagated rapidly.
+It allows applications to easily pull in external code libraries and makes it easy to keep them up-to-date so that security and bug fixes are propagated rapidly.
 Pretty cool, huh?

 As it turns out, every Flarum Extension is also a Composer package.
 That means someone's Flarum installation can "require" a certain Extension and Composer will pull it in and keep it up-to-date.
 Nice!